DHTMLX/docs-kanban/docs/guides/customization.md

 ## Custom styles

-In this snippet you can see how to apply custom styles to JS Kanban:
+In this snippet you can see how to apply custom styles to Kanban:

 <iframe src="https://snippet.dhtmlx.com/oj18xwb5?mode=js" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>